 As the US pharmaceuticals unit of Swiss drug giant Novartis AG, Novartis Pharmaceuticals Corporation (NPC) helps with the development, manufacturing, marketing, and sales of its parent company's products in the US.
 Its product lines address a range of ailments including cardiovascular and respiratory diseases, central nervous system disorders, cancers, bone and skin conditions, infectious diseases, and organ transplant complications.
 NPC's key products include tumor growth inhibitor Gleevec, high blood pressure drug Diovan, and attention deficit disorder therapies Focalin and Ritalin.
 NPC markets its products through an in-house sales team.

-NPC represents the best of both worlds for parent Novartis AG: It is part of the global Novartis Pharmaceuticals division, which accounts for some 55% of annual revenues, and it is also a major player in the US market, which is Novartis' largest geographic segment accounting for about a third of sales.
+NPC represents the best of both worlds for parent Novartis AG: It is part of the global Novartis Pharmaceuticals division, which accounts for more than 55% of the parent company's annual revenues, and it is also a major player in the US market, which is Novartis' largest geographic segment accounting for about a third of sales.

-Most of Novartis Pharmaceuticals' preclinical research efforts are conducted through US-based affiliate Novartis Institutes for BioMedical Research (NIBR), while clinical-stage development programs are conducted at Novartis sites around the globe.
-A new division, Novartis Molecular Diagnostics, was formed in 2008 under the Novartis Pharmaceuticals organization to conduct efforts towards the development of personalized medicine, or drugs that targets patients with a specific genetic makeup.
+Most of NPC's preclinical research efforts are conducted through US-based affiliate Novartis Institutes for BioMedical Research (NIBR), while clinical-stage development programs are conducted at Novartis sites around the globe.